 At such an authentically Alaskan camp, it only makes sense for there to be authentically Alaskan cuisine.
 And that’s exactly what you’ll find at the camp’s restaurant, Latitude 65, set in the central yurt, where award-winning Chef Easter creates delicious meals from sustainable Alaskan seafood and local produce.

 You’ll begin each morning with a filling, complimentary breakfast (local breads, yogurt, hot and cold cereals, and fruit), which you can enjoy in the restaurant.
 There are also hot items to order from the breakfast menu.
-Lunch is a casual affair, with options like hot or cold sandwiches made on fresh Alaskan sourdough bread, stir-fry noodle dishes, or a rotating menu of housemade soups.
+Lunch is a casual affair, with options like hot or cold sandwiches, stir-fry noodle dishes, or a rotating menu of housemade soups.

 Dinner is the perfect time to wind down from the day and gear up for some nighttime aurora viewing.
 Multi-course dinners could include favorites like Alaskan king crab, reindeer medallions, rib-eye steak, and Alaskan sockeye salmon.